HAYDON AND URRY, LTD

 (3) The New Model Eragraph

-Haydon and Urry's second patent application #20296 (3 Sept 1897) appears to have been for improvements made to their original model.
-This application was also submitted in the names George Haydon and Haydon and Urry, Ltd. The company began advertising this “new” version in December 1897.
-It is possible this model was modified more than once under various patent applications (nos.
-1689 and 1690 dated 21 Jan 1898) and advertised as the "1898 Improved Model” in The Magic Lantern Journal in 1898.
+Haydon and Urry's second application for patent (No. #20296, dated September 3, 1897) appears to have been for improvements made to their Eragraph 1897 model.
+This application was also submitted in the names George Haydon and Haydon and Urry, Ltd. The company began advertising this model in December 1897.
+It was apparently modified more than once (patent applications 1689 and 1690, dated January 21, 1898) and was advertised as the "1898 Improved Model” in The Magic Lantern Journal in 1898.

 (4) The British Eragraph

-The firm began advertising “The British Eragraph” in December 1898 - this model having been brought out shortly after patent application #22,903 made 1 Nov 1898 (again, only in the names George Haydon and Haydon and Urry Ltd).
+The firm began advertising “The British Eragraph” in December 1898.
+This model was brought out after their final application for patent (No. 22,903, dated November 1, 1898), which was once again made in the names, George Haydon and Haydon and Urry, Ltd.

 Webpage: Collecting Vintage Film (Movie Cine) Cameras and Projectors